jstnbr/Sublime-Settings/readme.md

 - Key Bindings
 - Emmet
 - HTML-CSS-JS Prettify
-- Works Offline

 ## Usage

-In Sublime Text select `Browse Packages`, and replace `/Packages` and `/Installed Packages` with the ones from this repository.
+In Sublime Text select *Preferences -> Browse Packages*, and replace the folders `Packages` and `Installed Packages` with the ones from this repository.